 The first occurrence of a new term is written in italics.
-[Example: The text in ISO/IEC 29500 is divided into normative and informative categories. end example]
+[Example: The text in this document is divided into normative and informative categories. end example]

 In each definition of a term in §3 (Terms and Definitions), the term is written in bold.
 [Example: behavior — External appearance or action. end example]